0nix/ggj21/twine/evidence_questioning.md

 "Sergeant, we must focus!
 The tenants are not relevant to this investigation!"
 Lieutenant Sessler shouts, slamming his finger on the dossier he held.

 "Who are you and what did you do with Oskar Sessler?!
-Suddenly, the budget concerns you?!"
+Suddenly, time and budget concern you?!"
 Sergeant Bayer bellows.
 "You want to stick every man, woman, and child in prison so much as they glance in your direction!
-And,this nobody is the one individual where we must not be hasty!?"
+Its this nobody the one individual where we must not be hasty!?"

-"That woman is the wife of a government worker Bayer!
+"That woman is the wife of a government worker, Bayer!
+A comrade, through and true!
 I won't have rabble like yourself dirty the good name of loyal men and women!"
 Lieutenant Sessler responds.
 There's something in the tone of his voice that tells you that he doesn't believe the words coming out of his mouth. /n/n Sergeant Bayer is violently confused, making grunts and noises that try to go past the embryonic stage for words.

 [Vocally support Sergeant Bayer]

 You speak up, citing Ministry rulebooks and regulations that compel you to report and follow up with any unknown associates.
 Sergeant Bayer smiles triumphantly.
 "The Agent is quoting the book at you now, Lieutenant Sessler.
 I should caution you to be more diligent, lest you take his position and him yours."
 He says with a guffaw.
 Lieutenant Sessler responds, while looking directly in your eyes.
 You'd think he was trying to make your eyeballs boil with thought alone.
-"Why am I not surprised that Agent Brownie's career path was to become a petite bourgeois pencil-pusher?"
+"Why am I not surprised that Agent Brownie's career path was to become a petite bourgeois pencil-pusher at Division IX?"

 (super leader +2 and leader -1 )